karlindye/lego-mech-curriculum/week-01/lesson-01.md

 book_reference: "Simple Machines, p.12"
 diagram_script: false
 difficulty: 1/5
-estimated_time: 25 mins
+estimated_time: 30 mins
 ---

 ## 🧱 Activity

-Build a simple seesaw using two long beams.
-Use one beam horizontally and attach it to a shorter beam vertically as the pivot.
-Balance small LEGO bricks or figures on each side.
+Discuss and demonstrate the idea of a lever using your hand and a LEGO beam.
+Show how the pivot point affects balance.

 ## 🎯 Learning Goals
-- Introduce **leverage**
-- Explore how length affects balance
+- Define a lever
+- Identify first-class levers
-- Practice aligning holes and pin connections
+- Observe balance and weight distribution

 ## 🗣️ Discussion Prompts
-- What happens if one side is longer?
-- What happens if one side is heavier?
+- What is a lever in real life?
-- Why is the center important?
+- What changes when we move the pivot?

 ## 🧪 Challenge Extension
-- Move the pivot point off-center
-- Try a 3-armed seesaw using a T-connector
-- Build a "weight guessing game" for balance

-## 📸 Log
-Take a photo and label each side with your child's name or characters.
+- Find other levers in your home or playground.